 11 October 2019 – 26 January 2020

-One of the show’s main highlights will be drawings by Edvard Munch never before presented to the public.
-Also awaiting discovery will be works by contemporary artists such as Ingrid Torvund, Kari Steihaug, Frank Ekeberg, Tori Wrånes or Svein Flygari Johansen.
-A guest performance by the Sámi National Theatre Beaivváš and artworks by Britta Marakatt-Labba, Máret Ánne Sara, Jorn Are Keskitalo and others will provide insights into Sámi art and culture.
-Visitors will also encounter important designers, among them Tone Vigeland, Torbjørn Kvasbø, Regine Juhls, Grete Prytz and Peter Opsvik.
-Examples of modern Norwegian architecture, like that of Sverre Fehn or Joar Nango, and the area of social design as well as contemporary impulses in fashion and new Nordic cuisine will stand for a creative exploration of a changing world.
+The open thematic presentation unites works by contemporary artists such as Frank Ekeberg, Kari Steihaug, and Ingrid Torvund with drawings and accompanying lyrical prose texts by the world-famous artist Edvard Munch on loan from the Munchmuseet in Oslo.
+A guest performance by the Sámi National Theatre Beaivváš as well as artworks by Jørn Are Keskitalo, Britta Marakatt-Labba or Máret Ánne Sara and others give insights into today’s Sámi art and culture.
+Visitors will also encounter important designers, among them Regine Juhls, Torbjørn Kvasbø, Peter Opsvik, Grete Prytz Kittelsen and Tone Vigeland.
+Examples of modern architecture, like that of Sverre Fehn or Joar Nango, and the area of social design as well as latest trends in fashion and new Nordic cuisine represent the creative exploration of a world in transition.

-The Sámi National Theatre Beaivváš (SNTB) celebrates the German premiere of Johan Turi at the Museum Angewandte Kunst
+The Sámi National Theatre Beaivváš (SNTB) celebrated the German premiere of JOHAN TURI at the Museum Angewandte Kunst

-In the context of the exhibition House of Norway that celebrates the diversity of Norwegian art and culture, the Museum Angewandte Kunst is pleased to host the Sámi National Theatre Beaivváš (SNTB).
-Between October and November they will present their dramatic production Johan Turi performed in the Northern Sámi language with German and English subtitles.
-The stage drama celebrated its World Premiere in Oslo in 2017 and will now be performed outside of Norway for the first time.
+In the context of the exhibition HOUSE OF NORWAY that celebrates the diversity of Norwegian art and culture, the Museum Angewandte Kunst was pleased to host the Sámi National Theatre Beaivváš (SNTB).
+Between October and November they were presenting their dramatic production JOHAN TURI performed in the Northern Sámi language with German and English subtitles.
+The stage drama celebrated its World Premiere in Oslo in 2017 and was performed outside of Norway for the first time.

 As part of

 Made possible by

 The educational programme is sponsored by